Skip to main content

 PropertyTypeDescription

-productIdstringProduct that granted this entitlement
+storestringThe store that granted the entitlement

-expiresAtstring | nullISO 8601 expiration date, if applicable
+expiresAt`stringnull`ISO 8601 expiration date, if applicable

-isTrialbooleanWhether this is a trial period
+isTrialbooleanWhether the entitlement is from a free trial

-Listen for Entitlement Changes
+Real-Time Entitlement Changes

 const unsubscribe = AppDNA.billing.onEntitlementsChanged((entitlements) => {